Single atom trapping in a metasurface lens optical tweezer: Introduction

+Arrays of single trapped neutral atoms are a burgeoning platform for quantum simulation, computing, and metrology~\cite{labuhn2016tunable,weiss2017quantum,norcia2019seconds}.
+With ground-up control similar to trapped ions, individual atoms can be prepared and entangled~\cite{zhang2010deterministic,wilk2010entanglement,levine2019parallel}, and increasingly hold promise for scalable quantum computing~\cite{bluvstein2022quantum,madjarov2020high,schine2021long}.
+However, practical quantum computing requires substantial advances in reducing error rates and scaling qubit number.
+One upcoming outstanding challenge for neutral atoms arrays is developing scalable and multi-functional optical components that enable site-selection manipulation of hyperfine states and Rydberg excitations, operate in constrained environments, and achieve low scattering and cross talk.

+In ion trap experiments, long-standing efforts in developing integrated optical components have enabled improved parallelism and addressing capabilities~\cite{streed2011imaging,brown2016co,mehta2020integrated}.
+Neutral atoms will require a similar trajectory and have many unique requirements.
+For example, control of single neutral atoms relies heavily on optical potentials for trapping, either in lattices or arrays of tightly-focused laser beams, termed optical tweezers.
+Development of active components, from acousto-optic devices to spatial light modulators, are important for moving and addressing individual atoms~\cite{kim2019large,barredo2018synthetic}.
+Static components that reduce reliance on large conventional optics for trapping and focusing will also reduce constraints in increasingly complex vacuum chambers and improve scalability.
+Advancing these specialized optical systems will benefit from connection to the forefront of integrated photonics development.

-Metasurfaces are planar photonic elements composed of a periodic array of subwavelength dielectric or metallic nanostructures.
-Contrary to traditional optical elements that rely on refraction for phase shift, the nanostructures constituting a metasurface couple, resonantly or off-resonantly, and re-radiate the incoming light with a transformed phase, polarization, or amplitude determined by the nanostructure shape, size, and material composition~\cite{kamali2018review}.
+Metasurfaces are planar photonic elements composed of a periodic array of subwavelength dielectric or metallic nanostructures that have made significant impact on photonic systems in recent years.
+Contrary to traditional optical elements that rely on refraction for phase shift, the nanostructures constituting a metasurface couple, resonantly or off-resonantly, and re-radiate the incoming light with a transformed phase, polarization, and amplitude determined by the nanostructure shape, size, and material composition~\cite{kamali2018review}.
 Electromagnetic modeling, device optimization and fabrication of nanostructures with unprecedented complexity and resolution have enabled multi-functional control of the optical wavefront~\cite{chen_flat_2020,kamali2018review}.
-For example, by spatially varying the nanopillar width in a pattern similar to a Fresnel lens the re-radiated light will converge at the far field to form a focal point, \textit {i.e.}~create a metasurface lens (Fig.~\ref{fig:fig1}b).
-An important performance metric for metasurface optics is transmission efficiency, which is governed by multiple factors, including choice of low-loss and high-index dielectric thin films and the ability to pattern high-aspect ratio nanostructures with high-fidelity.
-Recently, metasurface lenses have been reported with efficiencies ranging from 60$\%$ to 92$\%$~\cite{khorasaninejad_metalenses_2016, chen_gan_2017, zhang_low-loss_2020}, utilizing a range of materials such as TiO$_2$, HfO$_2$, Si and GaN, and operating from the deep-ultraviolet to the near-infrared.
-Further, utilizing inverse design, machine learning, and multilayers can improve the performance and expand the versatility of metasurface optics~\cite{elsawy_numerical_2020,lin_computational_2021}.
+By spatially varying the constituent nanopillar width in a pattern similar to a Fresnel lens the re-radiated light can converge at the far field to form a focal point, i.~e.~create a metasurface lens (Fig.~\ref{fig:fig1}).